AceTylerCholine/py-for-neuro/chapters/chapter2.md

 <exercise id="2" title="Time to practice">

 **Exercise 1**.
-Given a string `my_sting` count all word characters, digits, and special symbols in it.
+Given a string `my_string` count all word characters, digits, and special symbols in it.
 For example, string `"h336^"` has 1 word character, 3 digits, and 1 special symbol.

 <codeblock id="02_01">